U8NWXD/oppia-wiki/Get-help.md

 * **Avoid asking for help from people via emails or direct messaging.** We encourage everyone to ask for help on a common channel so that whoever sees your query first can help you or guide you how to take your query forward.
 Note that directing questions to your mentor is fine.

-  * Comment on the issue page or the PR if it’s very specific,
+  * Comment on the issue page or the PR if your question is very specific.

   * Use the [gitter chat](https://gitter.im/oppia/oppia-chat#) if your question is not issue-specific.